ColleagueRiley/OpenGL-Context-Creation/README.md

 SetPixelFormat(dummy_dc, pixel_format, &pfd);
 ```

-Now you create a dummy context.\
+Now RGFW can create a dummy context and set it to be the current context.\
-This context will be using the default OpenGL context, probably Opengl ~1.0.
+This context will be using the default OpenGL ~1.0 context, OpenGL.

-Then make it the current context

 ```c
 HGLRC dummy_context = wglCreateContext(dummy_dc);